ReactTraining/react-workshop/README.md

 - [ ] Bring a laptop (don't forget a long power cord).
 - [ ] Install this code (if you can't see the app in the browser after doing `npm run app`, then you don't quite have it installed yet).
+- [ ] Don't use spaces in the repo folder name if you do a custom folder.
+We've seen issues with Windows users when they do that.
+Also for Windows users, use WSL and read the [Windows Users](#windows-users) section below.
 - [ ] [Learn the JavaScript syntax that matters the most to React](https://reacttraining.com/blog/javascript-the-react-parts/).
 - [ ] We have some [additional reading material](./reading) for those who are interested in getting a head start
 - [ ] You can take notes in the workshop, but just keep in mind we already wrote some for you.
 Checkout the "student lesson notes" file(s) in the root of the repo